This is not lying on one’s side and leaning your leg over!

-If Abdominal Lift and Tuck doesn’t work, do brim-opening Walcher’s position through, and between, three contractions.
+If Abdominal Lift and Tuck doesn’t work, or if a heavy epidural is in use, do brim-opening Walcher’s position through, and between, three contractions.
 These allow the baby into the pelvic brim when the baby is -3 or higher (-2 is worth a try with Walcher’s) and contractions are not able to bring the baby into the pelvis (engage the baby).

-What should one be feeling when doing the Sidelying (or Pelvic Floor) Release?
+What should one be feeling when doing the Side-lying (or Pelvic Floor) Release?

 - The pelvic floor